Craft Fair Vendor Sales Tips and Booth Ideas

 During my time selling handmade soaps, lotions and jewelry at various events; I learned a great deal through trial and error.
 It took a lot of practice to become successful as a seller both closing sales and most importantly, acquiring repeat customers.

 This guide is a comprehensive how-to based on my experience.
 Learn what works and what definitely doesn’t.
 Use these strategies and you’ll have the edge over all other craft fair vendors.
-Discover even more useful information specifically for art and craft fair vendors at my blog made just for you: The Craft Booth.

 Your Display is More Important Than Your Products

 Selling your handmade goods at craft fairs and markets can be a wonderful and rewarding experience.
 It requires a lot of planning and a strong booth design strategy to give you the edge over competitors.
 Many vendors make the mistake of believing their product will sell itself.
 While it is true that good craftsmanship is important – it is NOT what brings you the bulk of your new customers.
 Your display -the craft booth itself, is what you really need to focus on.